aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 ![](微信图片_20241209223048.jpg "This is the first attempt at combining the pressure sensor and the robot's arm. ")

 After testing all parts of the robot, I realized that I used so many components.
 There are 4 servo motors, 2 neo pixels rings, 3 pressure sensors, 2 distance sensors and 1 speaker, which were very challenging and unfamiliar for me.
-Also, I was not very clear with all stuff's names in English.
+Also, I was not very clear with all the names in English.
 Everything seemed difficult for me.

 However, after a week of exploration and learning, I gradually understood the connection and structure between my work and Arduino.
 Then everything became clearer, even the progress was quite tortuous.